Ensembl/plant-scripts/README.md

 For the BioMart recipes you will need BioConductor package [biomaRt](http://www.bioconductor.org/packages/release/bioc/html/biomaRt.html) (read more [here](http://plants.ensembl.org/info/data/biomart/biomart_r_package.html)).
 For the REST recipes two core packages are required: [httr](https://cran.r-project.org/web/packages/httr) and [jsonlite](https://cran.r-project.org/web/packages/jsonlite).
 All these can be installed with:

     Rscript install_R_deps.R

+## Phylogenomics

+See examples and documentation in folder [repeats](./phylogenomics/).

+If you want to run any of those scripts you must first run:

+    make install_REST

 ## Species tree